ServerlessOpsIO/gha-deploy-aws-sam/README.md

 - `sam_s3_bucket` (optional): S3 bucket for SAM deployment.
 - `sam_s3_prefix` (optional): S3 prefix for SAM deployment.
 - `env_json` (optional): JSON string of environment context object.
 For use resolving values in CFN parameters file.
+- `vars_json` (optional): JSON string of variables context object.
+For use resolving values in CFN parameters file.
 - `secret_json` (optional): JSON string of secret context object.
 For use resolving values in CFN parameters file.

 ### Outputs